 Aside from alcohol addiction, there are a lot of examples of addiction out there, such as substance addiction, drug addiction, sex or relationship addiction, and many more.
 It may be challenging to convince your loved one to get help, but options are available if you decide to help your partner find resources.

 You may not be able to convince someone to stop drinking.
 However, alcohol rehabilitation facilities and therapists can provide hope and renewed perspective through programs designed to provide guidance and recovery.
 These programs are designed to allow those struggling with an addiction to manage their symptoms and live a life free of addiction.
 Studies show that addiction is treatable and recovery is possible.

 Many people admit they have difficulty accepting that their loved one’s alcohol consumption has breached a harmful level.
 In many cases, however, the person struggling with addiction may also struggle to admit this to themselves.

 You can do everything possible to show your love and support, from taking them to their appointments to engaging in healthy habits with them to help solve problems.
 However, the addiction itself may not be controlled by your actions.
 If you feel shameful or guilty for this, you may benefit from speaking to a professional or someone you trust about your feelings.

 You may have to step back from the relationship if it is harming you emotionally.
 You may have tried to help as much as possible, and it could seem that your efforts aren’t making a dent.
 In this case, it may be beneficial to get professional resources in place for your partner, so that you don’t have to take it on alone.

-Set Boundaries To Protect Yourself
+Set Boundaries To Save Yourself